KaMoKuMo/Plain-Old-Data-Mate/README.md

-# Plain Old Data Object
+# Plain Old Data Mate
 Will become a source code generator for simple C++ pods.

 Planned features are comparison operators (neccessary for pre C++20),